Retiring in Switzerland: A Guide for U.S. Citizens

 When tax residency is established, American retirees living in Switzerland will still be liable for US expatriate taxes due to citizenship-based taxation.

-Fortunately, a strong double taxation agreement (DTA) between the United States and Switzerland (8) enables nimble financial planning maneuvers – when executed correctly.
+Fortunately, a strong double taxation agreement (DTA) between the United States and Switzerland creates the potential for nimble financial planning maneuvers.

 That all said, there are some U.S. tax tripwires to be mindful of.